-As the growth of digital giving continues to outpace any increase in overall giving, it’s more important than ever for nonprofits to allow donors to easily complete their donations online.
+As the growth of digital giving continues to outpace any increase in overall giving, it’s more important than ever for nonprofits to allow donors to easily complete their donations in creative ways.

 Not all online fundraising experiences are the same, however.
 It’s not enough to slap a donate button on your site and expect it to be a magic money faucet.